Funding for China-related studies in the UK

-6. Conferences.
-Applications from those who are attending international conferences in China or the UK will only be entertained if those conferences have a particular China-related focus.
+- Conferences: Applications from those who are attending international conferences in China or the UK will only be entertained if those conferences have a particular China-related focus and if the applicant has been invited to speak or take a leading role on the panel or similar.
 Only scholars from China who are currently studying at, or on the academic staff of, a university in China may apply for support to attend conferences in the UK.

-7. Repeat Bids.
-The UCCL will view with little enthusiasm second bids for projects which have enjoyed an initial grant from the UCCL.
+- Repeat Bids: The UCCL will view with little enthusiasm second bids for projects which have enjoyed an initial grant from the UCCL.
 In such cases, applicants would have to give cogent reasons why the initial bid had not made adequate provision.

 Guidelines for costing

-Food/accommodation - up to £65/day in UK and £45/day in China for academic staff on short visits. £35 per day for students wanting to stay longer.
+Food/accommodation - Up to £70/day in UK and £50/day in China for academic staff on short visits. £40/day for students wanting to stay longer.

 Successful applicants will be required to submit very brief reports on completion of the relevant work or trip.